cloudbiskuit/notefort/README.md

 ### Infrastructure - Provision
 This workflow performs the following jobs:

-- Intialize Terraform state in the newly created bucket, and provision the AWS infrastructure and the EKS cluster resources.
+- Intialize Terraform state in the newly created bucket.
+- Provision the AWS infrastructure and the EKS cluster resources.
 - Map the IAM user to Kubernetes RBAC.
 - Install the Cluster Autoscaler, the Vertical Pod Autoscaler (VPA), and the Metrics Server in the EKS `kube-system` namespace.
 - Install Prometheus and its Adapter, and Grafana in the EKS `monitoring` namespace.